aaronbloomfield/ccc/hws/dappintro/index.md

 In Remix, you can call a different contract *with the same codebase*.
 In particular, it has to have the same ABI.
 On the Collab landing page is the address of a deployed Choices contract -- copy that address.
 In Remix, above the "Deployed contracts" list is a blue "At Address" button -- copy the contract address there, and click that button.
 This now gives us a connection to a different Choices contract.
 Use this to vote.
 Remember that you have to mine your vote to the blockchain for it to take effect.

+Note that Remix may complain that the address is not [checksummed](../../slides/ethereum.html#/checksum).
+This is a warning, not an error, and it should still work fine.
+Remix will provide, in the warning, the checksummed address -- you are welcome to use that instead to silence this warning.

 The assumption is that the account you will vote with is your `eth.coinbase` account.
 (It's fine if you want to use a different account, but when you submit your information at the end of this assignment, be sure to submit the account that you used for the deployment and voting.)
 As your account information will be in the `voters` mapping, we will be able to determine who has voted and who has not.
 We won't know who voted for what, though, since that information is not kept by this smart contract.
 (Well, mostly.
 We could look up who voted for what, since it's on the blockchain, but that's a hassle we aren't going to do that.)
 You get credit for this part as along as you vote on my smart contract; it does not matter what you vote for.